SvenMichaelKlose/tunix/BLOG.md

 # 2024-08-05

+Files can be written.
+That means that apps can be written.
+But there's still not enough heap, although there is enough if overlays are used.
+But file I/O takes extra long time.
+I'm considering to pick up on that idea to have compressed lists where the CDR of a cons is the next cons.
+It's unnerving to reload the environment either, so images must be there – and those can be optimized to scan and reuse duplicate object trees.

+With compressed cons there is the question how much extra code that'd make in the final binary because then there is of course an extended cons type requiring extra checks.
+Let's check or we'll barely know.

+# 2024-08-05

 '(universe)' has been replaced with '\*universe\*', making it a lot easier do "overlays".
 (That's keeping only parts of a program in memory if that's not large enough.)